The pass of the Col du Galibier (2,645 metres) is located in the southern region of the French Dauphiné Alps.

 The tunnel at 2,556 meters used to be the only through road until 1976 – when the tunnel was closed for restoration, a loop around the summit, similar to the one over the Bonette, was constructed, reaching the ‘official’ summit of 2,645 meters.

 With this loop included, it claims 9th spot in the highest paved European roads list and is listed as 5th highest mountain pass – without it, it’s ranked 11th and 6th respectively.

 Like all passes in the area, it’s closed during winter, roughly between October and June.

 I cycled up the Lautaret side from Le Clapier on June 9th, 2012 and found the final loop closed from the Valloire side – luckily, I could still cycle up from my end.

-When I tackled the northern ascend in 2014, as when I combined it with the Lautaret from Briançon in 2017, the road was free of snow, but in 2017, it was freezing cold up there.
+When I tackled the northern ascend in 2014, as well as when I combined it with the Lautaret from Briançon in 2017, the road was free of snow, but in 2017, it was freezing cold up there.

 I revisited the Galibier from the north during my Tour de France 2021, when I cycled the Marmotte, albeit I started in Saint-Jean-de-Maurienne.